 The 2017 AGMA Foundation Strategic Planning Process aligned the Foundation more closely with AGMA’s goals.
-Over the next 3 years the Foundation will pursue new initiatives, including an Industry Workforce Recruitment Campaign, and a grant to AGMA for the development of 5 new operator level training courses.
+Over the next 3 years the Foundation will pursue new initiatives, including the Get Into Gears Employee Recruitment Toolkit (launched in December 2018), and a grant to AGMA for the development of a Supply Chain Training Course and four new operator level training courses.
 In addition, the Foundation will continue its highly successful Scholarship Program

 BOARD OF TRUSTEES

-A Board of Trustees, consisting of AGMA members, manages the Foundation’s activities and programs on a volunteer basis.
-Trustees are appointed to three-year terms by the Foundation Board of Trustees.
+A volunteer Board of Trustees, consisting of members appointed by the AGMA Board and the AGMA Foundation Board, manages the Foundation’s activities and programs.
 The AGMA Chairman Emeritus serves on the Foundation Board as the liaison between the two Boards.
 The Foundation has one paid, part-time, staff person.

 AGMA FOUNDATION CHAIRMAN